jiezhu23/jiezhu23.github.io/_pages/about.md

 My current research interests lie in the field of Computer Vision, with particular interests in **Fine-grained Understanding**, **Multi-modal**, and **Representation Learning**.
 I also have some experience with Video Question Answering (VQA), Text-to-Speech (TTS), and Reinforcement Learning (RL).

 Previously, I received my Master's degree in Computer Science from [George Washington University](https://graduate.engineering.gwu.edu/) in 2023.
-I received my Bachelor's degree in Information Security from [Northeastern University](https://www.neu.edu.cn/), Shenyang, China.
+I received my Bachelor's degree in Information Security from [Northeastern University](https://english.neu.edu.cn/), Shenyang, China.
+During working in [Research of Institute of Tsinghua, Pearl River Delta](http://www.tsinghua-gd.org/), I have filed 14 Chinese patents, of which 10 have been granted.

 # News
 - [2025.03] Two papers are submitted to ICCV 2025.